 Whereas a mutual fund like VTSAX is very passive.
 It tracks the total US market and therefore owns all stocks in the US market.

 The more complex the rules, the more “active” the fund.
-So a dividend growth index fund like VIG ends up being quite active, even through it tracks an index.
-The index in this case is the S&P U.S. Dividend Growers Index.
+So a dividend growth index fund like VIG ends up being quite active, even though it tracks an index the (S&P U.S. Dividend Growers Index).

 The Truly Passive Approach

 The only 100% passive investing approach is a total market index fund.
 The reason is that the rules for inclusion are of maximum simplicity – just include all stocks that trade in a market.

 Why Index Funds Have Low Fees

 Mutual funds and exchange-traded funds do not manage themselves.